-Unfortunately, once a senior has fallen, they are at greater risk of falling again.
+Once a senior has fallen, they are at greater risk of falling again.
 However, falls are not an inevitable part of growing older.
-Many falls can be prevented by making the home safer and using products that help keep seniors more stable and less likely to fall.
+Many falls can be easily prevented by making the home safer and using products that help keep seniors more stable and less likely to fall.
 Doing exercises, such as walking and lifting light weights, will help them build strength and improve their balance.

 An elder home care professional can help reduce the risk of falling by providing assistance with daily activities, such as bathing and dressing, and household tasks, such as cooking and light housekeeping.
 They can help keep seniors safe at home, where seniors can continue to enjoy their independence.